An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Introduction

-The most common practice is the use of \textit{pointer-based mesh data structure} implementations.
-In this approach, the basic objects considered ---e.g. vertices--- are explicitly represented by their physical coordinates.
-Then, the edges/faces/cells are defined by reference to the vertices using a cascade of pointers/handles.
-In the particular case of a triangulation, references to the three vertices as well as the three neighboring triangles of each triangle are stored.
-This is an intuitive and relatively easy to implement and to use technique, but it has a significant memory footprint, and poses additional computational burden at every step of the method; when a cell is refined the references pointing to this cell as well as the cells it points to, need to be adjusted accordingly -- a process that is not trivial especially in 3D volumes.
-For further information on the implementation and the applications of this technique, we refer to \cite{Kirk2006, Blandford2005, Beall.1997, Carrey.1988, Becker1981, Kremer2013, Dyedov2015, Alumbaugh2005} and the references therein.

-Alternative approaches have been devised with main aim to increase the efficiency of the methods, see e.g. the \textit{half-edge} and the \textit{half-facet array-based mesh data structure} implementations.
-These techniques have been used primarily for the \textit{computer graphics} representation of surface objects in 3D, see e.g \cite{CGAL2000, VTK2006, Dyedov2015}.
+The most common practice in the literature is to use \textit{pointer-based mesh data structures}.
+In this approach, the basic objects considered---e.g. vertices---are explicitly represented by their physical coordinates.
+The edges/faces/cells are defined by reference to the vertices using a cascade of pointers/handles.{, see e.g. \cite{Alumbaugh2005, Dendro,Kremer2012}.} In the particular case of a 2D triangulation, these references are to the three vertices as well as the three neighbouring triangles of each triangle are stored.
+This is an intuitive and relatively easy to implement and use technique, but it has a significant memory footprint, and poses additional computational burden at every step of the method;{, cf. \cite{Blandford2005}.} When a discretisation cell is refined the references pointing to this cell as well as the other cells it points to, need to be adjusted accordingly---a process that can be complex especially in 3D volumes.
+For further information on the implementation and the applications of this technique, we refer to~\cite{Kirk2006, Beall.1997, Carrey.1988, Becker1981, Kremer2013, Dyedov2015} and the references therein.
+Alternative approaches have been devised with main aim to increase the efficiency of the methods, see e.g. the \textit{half-edge} and \textit{half-facet array-based mesh data structure} implementations.{, see e.g.~\cite{Alumbaugh2005, Canino2011, Dyedov2015}.} These techniques have been used primarily for the computer graphics representation of surface objects in 3D, see e.g.~\cite{CGAL2000, VTK2006, Dyedov2009}.